Coronavirus and Homelessness Resource Guide

 If you have questions or concerns, please call CCDPH at 708-633-4000, press 3.
 You may also call the Illinois Department of Public Health coronavirus hotline at 1-800-889-3931 or email DPH.SICK@ILLINOIS.GOV.

-Please Support our Agencies as they scramble to meet the need of people experiencing homelessness in the midst of COVID-19.
+Please support our agencies as they work tirelessly to meet the needs of people experiencing homelessness in the midst of COVID-19.
 Go to www.suburbancook.org/support for more information and links to agencies.

 Summary of National Resources